sudiplun/luniox/src/content/blog/spotifyAdblock.md

 tags:
   - Linux
   - Music
-description: "step by step installation works on flatpak."
+description: "step by step installation||also works on flatpak."
 ---

 # spotify-adblock-install